WordPress/openverse/documentation/meta/project_boards/index.md

 # Project boards

-Openverse project management consists of three project boards, [one for issues](https://github.com/orgs/WordPress/projects/75), [one for PRs](https://github.com/orgs/WordPress/projects/98), [one for project threads](https://github.com/orgs/WordPress/projects/70) and
+Openverse project management consists of four project boards, [one for issues](https://github.com/orgs/WordPress/projects/75), [one for PRs](https://github.com/orgs/WordPress/projects/98), [one for project threads](https://github.com/orgs/WordPress/projects/70) and